magento/merchdocs/src/sales-channels/asc/about-amazon-sales-channel.md

 - Create overrides to set an individual price, handling time, condition, and seller notes message

-- Import and match your Amazon product attributes for automatic product matching with your Magento catalog
+- Import and map product attributes from your Amazon listings to automatically match with products in your Magento catalog

 - Set multiple search parameters to match Amazon listings to your Magento catalog

-- Set extensive rules to determine which of your Magento products are eligible to be listed on Amazon
+- Set customizable rules to determine which of your Magento products are eligible to be listed on Amazon

 - Set a default handling time for your new Amazon listings